Bending Basics for Sheet Metal Fabrication

 V-bending

 The technique offers quick setup changes, making it ideal for projects with varying specifications.
 However, the depth of the bend can be limited by the machinery and the chosen die width.
 Springback is a frequent challenge, requiring compensation.
+Bottom bending generates less springback and creates more accurate angles compared to air bending, making it a preferred choice for precision work.
+CNC bending processes require less manual labor and can often be performed by unskilled workers.

 U-bending